Moss' logic for ordered coalgebras: Moss' logic for ordered coalgebras

 \section{Moss' logic for ordered coalgebras}

 In this section we introduce a logic for ordered coalgebras parametric in the coalgebra functor $T$.
-The syntax of the logic will be finitary, the propositional part will be given by the conjunction and disjunction connectives, and the modal part will consist of a single modality $\nabla$ of arity $T^\partial$.
-The semantics of the logic will be given by monotone valuations over $T$-coalgebras, with the semantics of the modality $\nabla$ given by relation lifting.
-We will show that this logic has the Hennessy-Milner property.
+The syntax of the logic will be finitary, the propositional part will be given by the conjunction and disjunction connectives, and the modal part will consist, up to Subsection~\ref{ssec:delta}, of a single modality $\nabla$ of arity $T_{\omega}^\partial$.
+The semantics of the logic will be given by monotone valuations over $T$-coalgebras, with the semantics of the modality $\nabla$ given by $T^\partial$ relation lifting.
+We will show that this language is always adequate for $T$-coalgebras, and adequate and expressive for $T_\omega$-coalgebras.
+This means that the logic, in case of finitary coalgebras, has the Hennessy-Milner property.